vorpalnet/blade/services/tpcc/README.md

 | `DELETE dialog/{sessionId}/{dialogId}` | BYE a dialog |

 `sessionId` is the SIP application-session key (minted by `POST session`); `dialogId` is one dialog's Vorpal dialog id.
-Roadmap noted in the source: per-dialog hold/mute (the framework callflows exist), and a one-shot `POST /call {from, to}`.
+The API has no per-dialog hold or mute operation and no one-shot call endpoint: create a session and both dialogs, then connect them.

 **Deployment note:** as shipped, the API's `web.xml` carries no auth-constraint — unlike the other service-tier APIs (context, events), which use BASIC auth.
 Put authentication